clorece/Until-Journey-s-End/README.md

 - **Card-Based Loot:** Discover chests and earn cards.
 Equip matching suits to unlock powerful synergistic Set Bonuses.
 - **Advanced Enemy AI:** Utilizing ORCA (Optimal Reciprocal Collision Avoidance) for highly intelligent, predictive enemy movement and swarming behavior.
 - **Dynamic UI:** Fully animated main menu and pause screens with mouse-driven parallax effects, volume settings, and sliding HUD elements.

+## Installation & Launch
+1. Go to releases in the right side of the repo and download the .zip file associated with the latest version.
+2. Extract the contents of the .zip file to your desired location.
+3. Double-click the **`Until-Journey-s-End.exe`** application file to launch the game!
+*(Note: If Windows SmartScreen flags the application, click "More info" and then "Run anyway".
+This happens because the build is an unsigned indie executable).*

 ## Saber Controls and Skills